Frauds (film): Production

 The film was made by Latent Image Productions, a production company formed by Rebel Penfold-Russell, Andrena Finlay and Stuart Quin.
-Stephan Elliot wanted to use Phil Collins after seeing him in an episode of Miami Vice and contacted him through Finlay's husband, Al Clark, who used to work for Virgin Films, and was supported and financed through J&M Executive Michael Ryan "It's a great little film," Collins recalled, "and I was better in it (than in Buster)."
+Stephan Elliot wanted to use Phil Collins after seeing him in an episode of Miami Vice and contacted him through Finlay's husband, Al Clark, who used to work for Virgin Films, and was supported and financed through J&M executive Michael Ryan.
+Collins later recalled, "It's a great little film, and I was better in it (than in Buster)."

 Soundtrack

-A soundtrack was issued by Picture This Records which features Guy Gross's score for the film, orchestrated and conducted by Derek Williams.
-The album is long out of print and difficult to obtain today.
+A soundtrack was issued by Picture This Records.
+It features Guy Gross's score for the film, performed by the Victorian Philharmonic Orchestra orchestrated and conducted by Derek Williams.
+The album has since gone out of print.